Excel SIN Function (Table of Contents)

-3.14 is the value of Pi and we can use both methods to get a value of 0.
-This basically means SIN of Pi radians is 0.
+3.14 is the value of Pi, and we can use both methods to get a value of 0.
+This basically means the SIN of Pi radians is 0.

 Case 3 and 4 :

-Radians and Pi/180 have equal value in mathematics and hence SIN function gives the same value.
-Both examples imply SIN of 30 degrees which gives a value of 0.5.
+Radians and Pi/180 have equal value in mathematics, and hence SIN function gives the same value.
+Both examples imply a SIN of 30 degrees which gives a value of 0.5.

 Case 5 and 6 :

-SIN 45 = 0.85 is SIN of 45 radians which means by default excel takes all the angles in radians and not degree.
-To convert it into a degree we can use the radian function and get an SIN of 45 degrees as shown in the last row. i.e. SIN(RADIANS(45)) = 0.707 or 0.71
+SIN 45 = 0.85 is the SIN of 45 radians which means by default, excel takes all the angles in radians and not degree.
+To convert it into a degree, we can use the radian function and get a SIN of 45 degrees, as shown in the last row. i.e. SIN(RADIANS(45)) = 0.707 or 0.71

 Hence in order to solve for the height of the tree h, we find h= x SIN θ.

-SIN function has only one argument which is a number.
-A number is required to calculate SIN of it.
+SIN function has only one argument, which is a number.
+A number is required to calculate the SIN of it.
 Hence it is vital to convert degrees to a number in radians before finding the Sine of it.

 Now, suppose we want to find out the launch angle of a water ski ramp as in the figure above.
 We know that A = 3.5 m, B = 10.2 m and b = 45.0°.
 Now in order to find a, we can use the Law of sines.
 In this scenario, it can be written as:

 Using the arcsine or inverse sine, we can find out the angle α.
 Applying the equation shown below.